top of page

 Schedule “No-Decision” Time

 Give your mind breaks where you do not have to evaluate or choose.
 This may include walks, quiet time, or structured relaxation.
+Allowing yourself these moments can recharge your mental batteries.

 Write Things Down